-- At an alphanumeric touchpad, enter

-User Programming by pressing
+- At an alphanumeric touchpad, enter User Programming by pressing

-+ System or Partition Master CODDE.
++ System or Partition Master CODE.

-- 2. Press B until the touchpad displays "ATTACH SCHEDULES TO EVENTS," then press ##.

 - 3. To schedule:

-- Latchkey Opening, press # when the touchpad displays "LATCHKEY OPENING."
+- Or, press 🖲 until the touchpad displays "LATCHKEY CLOSING," then press 🖽.

-- Or, press

-B until the touchpad displays

-"LATCHKEY CLOSING," then press

-#.

 If you want a page to be sent every time Latchkey-designated users codes arm or disarm the system, apply the same time schedules under Latchkey Opening (Basic) and Latchkey Closing.